 - Any failure on a director’s part to cooperate with the administrator can result in the matter being referred to ASIC.

-Deed of Company Arrangement (DOCA)
+Voluntary Administration and Deed of Company Arrangement (DOCA)

 - Following the appointment of administrators, the company’s fate is determined at meetings of creditors.
 Two most likely outcomes include liquidation or DOCA.